Lake Forest Naval officer surprises sons at school

 LAKE FOREST, Ill.
-(WLS) --For nine long months, Navy Leutenant Kailash Purohit waited for the chance to see his children.
+(WLS) --For nine long months, Navy Lieutenant Kailash Purohit waited for the chance to see his children.

 "Being away from the family is the toughest thing that any sailor or soldier has to do," US Navy Lieutenant Kailash Purohit said.